iKWETA Safari Camp

 trails

-Travelers’ Choice (formerly Certificate of Excellence) recognizes businesses that consistently deliver great service. iKWETA Safari Camp is part of an exclusive group, ranking among the top 10% of listings on Tripadvisor.
+Travellers’ Choice (formerly Certificate of Excellence) recognizes businesses that consistently deliver great service.

 A beautiful oasis